strikles/atac-data/messages/email/neurorights_en.md

 In the year 2001, with my University degree complete I returned to Portugal, in order to keep me and my parents quiet and force us into psychiatry, me and my parents were sexually harassed, cyber-sodomized and otherwise abused with cyber-torture in order to coerce us into silence and psychiatric submission.
 I was slandered as everything in the book (homophobia, xenophobia, misogyny) in order to divert attention to their wrong doings and recruit individuals to exact the extrajudicial trials and sentences on behalf of those who commit crimes of child abuse, stealing decades of my parents life, my life and putting in jeopardy the life of those around me, resulting in me escaping to the Netherlands on the 16/01/2013.

 After finding a job as a web developer, on my first day of work I noticed a "mental leash" was being placed on me by my employer **Jasper Kums** and my mental privacy was being once again violated.
-He offered me a salary of 300 euros as a humiliation (same amount my father used to help me) followed by a Portuguese women forcing me to hear her mocking payloads, hinting at rumours being spread and criminal association with the very same group of individuals who systematically abused me and my parents.
+He offered me a salary of 300 euros as a humiliation (same amount my father used to help me with) followed by a Portuguese women forcing me to hear her mocking payloads, hinting at rumours being spread and criminal association with the very same group of individuals who systematically abused me and my parents.
 We rarely disagreed, but tensions were systematically raised, with Jasper Kums typing terms I googled at home in front of me, as if insinuating he was connected to law enforcement and knew what I was doing at home.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/goncalo_carvalho.png"></p>